rolfh/capital-quiz-python/README.md

-# capital-quiz-python
+# Capital Quiz in Python
-Commandline quiz on capitals from restcountries.eu written in Python
+## Commandline quiz on capitals from restcountries.eu written in Python
+Will display info from every country you are quizzed on, such as:
+* Region
+* Population count
+* Currency
+* Languages